khwang0/COMP2026-2223PA3/readme.md

 5% - Programming style and documentation
 up to 15% - Bonus - creative design of the assignment.
 You are qualified for this part only if you have received 85% mark or above.
 Bonus is given based on the amount of effort (which may not be proportional to the outcome) you have spent on it.

+> Important: in this assignment, you are free to use any API including `List`, `ArrayList`...

 ## Interview
 Should the teaching team see fit, students may be requested to attend an interview to explain about their program.
 Students failing to attend such interview or to demonstrate a good understanding of their own program may result in mark deduction.